 The commissions are, Infrastructure, Innovation & Greening, Market & Economy, Social & Education, Nautical-Technical.

-Since 2015 there is a commission for tanker shipping and ADN.
+Since 2015 a commission for tanker shipping and ADN was established.
 This commission also handles safety, GRTS and CDNI.